 This very cute-looking aviation GPS ticks all the right boxes for anyone looking for a handheld model.

 If you want a similar model with more features, take a look at the Garmin inReach Explorer+.
-The tradeoff is that it’s a bit more expensive and bigger.
+The tradeoff is that it’s a bit more expensive and is bigger.

 Also Great: Garmin aera660